Dark Mode

 With dark mode now a prominent feature in many operating systems, it’s increasingly common to create a dark version of your website alongside the default design.

 Elements supports automatic switching between light and dark mode.
-This approach enables automatic theme switching based on the user’s system (or browser) settings, ensuring websites adapts seamlessly to both light and dark modes.
+This approach enables automatic theme switching based on the user’s system (or browser) settings, ensuring websites adapt seamlessly to both light and dark modes.

-• For Elements like Buttons, Colour Fill on Icons, Dividers, we recommend using Brand Colour from the Theme Studio.
+• For Elements like Buttons, colour fill on Icons, Dividers, we recommend using Accent colour from the Theme Studio.

 Changing Colours based on Mode